 Warner writes, “An injunction in this case would also violate First Amendment principles … Here, the online postings simply provide information, gleaned from other sources, regarding Textor and the many lawsuits against him.
 The injunction prevents not only communications to Textor, but also communications about Textor.
 Such prohibition by prior restraint violates the Constitution.
 If David’s communications about Textor are defamatory, then Textor can sue David for damages.”

-David was represented by Gary Betensky and Leslie Metz at Richman Greer, along with co-counsel Ryan Baker from Baker Marquart.
+David was represented by Gary Betensky at Richman Greer, along with co-counsel Ryan Baker from Baker Marquart.

 (As publised in The Hollywood Reporter)